 KNOW THE DIFFERENCE: VENTED VS. VENTLESS

 The two types of gas fireplaces function differently.
-A traditional vented gas fireplace, fueled by either natural gas or propane, has two vents that run to the exterior of the house.
+A traditional vented gas fireplace (view example on Amazon), fueled by either natural gas or propane, has two vents that run to the exterior of the house.
 The intake vent draws fresh air into the fireplace while the exhaust vent safely removes fumes of the combustion (burning) process.
-You’ll pay $3,500 to $8,000, or more depending on fireplace quality and the amount of remodeling to be done, to have a vented gas fireplace professionally installed.
+You’ll pay $3,500 to $8,000 or more, depending on fireplace quality and the amount of remodeling to be done, to purchase a vented gas fireplace and have it professionally installed.
 Keep in mind that most communities require a certified gas contractor or a licensed plumber to install and hook up gas lines, so this is by no means a DIY project.

 Many of today’s models include built-in carbon monoxide (CO) detectors and oxygen detection sensors (ODS), which are designed to monitor air quality in the room.
 Because a ventless fireplace does not have a fresh air intake vent, the fire burns the oxygen in the room.
 If the oxygen drops to an unhealthy low, the oxygen detector will shut off the fireplace automatically.
 Likewise, should the CO detector sense carbon monoxide, it will also shut off the fireplace automatically.
 Manufacturers often recommend homeowners leave a window open while operating the fireplace, but, in cold weather, that’s not always feasible.